angeli-13/quantum-tic-tac-toe/README.md

 # Quantum Tic-Tac-Toe
 This is a fun twist on the game Tic-Tac-Toe that includes concepts from quantum mechanics!
-Play against a friend!
+Play against a friend! - made exclusively for MYCamp at Yuan Ze University

 ## How to Play
 Quantum Tic-Tac-Toe plays like the traditional game, but with some exciting quantum rules: